+The smallest wastewater systems are septic systems, which are typically located underground and near the structure where the wastewater originates.
+Aerobic treatment units will typically have an additional tank but are similar to septic tanks.
+A low profile, above ground box is used to enclose pump controls, air blower, pump, and miscellaneous valves.
 Any above ground components have a low profile and wastewater disposal in leach fields are covered with shallow rooted plants that do not obstruct views.
 Leach fields are sized depending upon the discharge rate but are unlikely to affect a scenic vista.

-In most cases, components are constructed at least partially below ground or within a structure to limit public access.
+Moderate sized systems may include additional treatment such as activated sludge package plants or recirculating sand filters.
+In most cases, the components are constructed at least partially below ground or within a structure to limit public access.
 Moderate sized systems are generally constructed near developed areas, but their relative size to treatment capacity allows them to be concealed within garage sized buildings or behind fenced areas and sightline screening vegetation.

-Surface impoundments, such as constructed wetlands and ponds, require the largest footprint.
-As a result, these systems are generally located where there is available land and are often fenced for public safety.
-For the purposes of the Small Industrial Order, most systems will be smaller in scale due to the maximum capacity of treating industrial wastewater at a monthly average flow rate of 100,000 of less gallons per day and thus not have a significant impact on an overall scenic vista b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+Wastewater pond systems require the largest footprint.
+As a result, pond systems are generally located where there is available land and are often fenced for public safety.
+For the purposes of the Limited Domestic Order, most systems will be smaller in scale due to the maximum capacity of treating domestic wastewater which allows a monthly average flow rate equal to or less than 100,000 gallons per day.